Social Anxiety

 Your comfort zone has many layers.

-And usually when you take a risk, especially one that’s tied to how people perceive you, you will walk away an instant winner because you just challenged yourself and pushed through potentially several layers of fear.
+Usually, when you take a risk, especially one that’s tied to how people perceive you, you will walk away an instant winner because you just challenged yourself and pushed through potentially several layers of fear.

 That’s not an easy feat for anybody.